Unidata/netcdf-c/NUG/filters.md

 ````

 This, in conjunction with the error code _NC_ENOFILTER_ in _netcdf.h_
-can be used to see what filter mechanism is in place.
+can be used to see what filter mechanism is in place as described
+in the section on <a href="#filters_compatibility">incompatibities</a>.

 1. !defined(NC_ENOFILTER) && !defined(NC_HAS_MULTIFILTERS) &mdash; indicates that the old pre-4.7.4
 mechanism is in place.
 It does not support multiple filters.